 So the API revolution finally makes it possible for small businesses to combine best of breed software, something which even large companies would not attempt ten years ago.

-Smaller businesses come here looking to find a bookkeeping solution, and they will compare functionality to the benchmark, which is MYOB.
+Smaller businesses come here looking to find a bookkeeping solution ready to go, and they will compare functionality to the benchmark, which is MYOB.
 This is actually fairly easy.
 Saasu is the closest match to MYOB Account Right Premier, since it has a basic inventory module.
 Xero doesn't.
 Saasu is cheaper than Xero as well.
 But Xero is still a good choice, as you'll see below.
-Xero has a better API and it has ready-to-integration with more software, including some very good inventory packages that leave MYOB Account Right in the dust.
+Xero has a better (much) API and it has ready-to-integration with more software, including some very good inventory packages that leave MYOB Account Right in the dust.
 These superior inventory packages generally work with Saasu as well, it's just that Saasu also provides MYOB-like inventory anyway.

 The real benefits of a cloud package don't really come from being to view your accounts from an iPad on the beach.
 The real benefits will come when you want to add online stores, CRMs, marketing automation, point of sale, social media and Google Apps.
 You should give attention to the quality of the API and size of the ecosystem.